wangwenx190/dynamic-desktop/README.md

 - Download **FFmpeg** SDK and extract to **`ffmpeg`**.
 Of course, you can extract to anywhere you want, just add **`ffmpeg_dir = your own FFmpeg dir path`** to **`user.conf`**.
    - Zeranoe builds (recommended): https://ffmpeg.zeranoe.com/builds/

-      Git and stable versions, shared libs only (full builds only)
+      Git and stable versions, shared libs only, full builds only
    - QtAV builds: https://sourceforge.net/projects/avbuild/files/windows-desktop/

-      Git and stable versions, shared and static libs (full and lite builds)
+      Git and stable versions, shared and static libs, full and lite builds
    - Shift Media Project builds: https://github.com/ShiftMediaProject/FFmpeg/releases/latest

-      Git and stable versions, shared and static libs (full builds only)
+      Git and stable versions, shared and static libs, full builds only
 - Open "dynamic-desktop.pro" and start compiling or call "build.bat".
 But remember to call "vcvarsall.bat" and add Qt's directories to your path variables before calling "build.bat".

 ### IMPORTANT NOTES